 The CEC’s presentation of their project is scheduled when the mentor has determined that the CEC has achieved a level of competence according to the Theory Integration Presentation Rubric.

 Upon reaching this stage, the mentor will inform the ACPE office of the CEC’s readiness.
-A review team will be selected and a time for the presentation will be scheduled by everyone involved in the presentation.
+A review team will be selected by the ACPE office and a time for the presentation will be scheduled by everyone involved in the presentation.
 The presentation will take place in person via video conferencing.
 A Zoom line can be requested through the ACPE office.

 Prior to the presentation: